influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/about_the_project/custom_output.md

 }
 ```

-The second difference is that it is possible to define a method that sets fields on a pipeline Node and just return the same instance in order to create a `property method`.
+The second difference is that it is possible to define a method that sets fields on a pipeline Node and returns the same instance in order to create a `property method`.
 For example:

 ```go